OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 In [part one](/blog/2021-04/iac-azure-octopus-pulumi-part-1/index.md) of this series about infrastructure development with Pulumi and Octopus Deploy, I showed you how to configure Pulumi with a new project and write code with the Pulumi SDK that specifies Azure using Go.

-In this post, I go over deployment and show you how to package and deploy the Go code from [part one](/blog/2021-04/iac-azure-octopus-pulumi-part-1/index.md) with Octopus Deploy.
+In this post, I discuss deployment and show you how to package and deploy the Go code from [part one](/blog/2021-04/iac-azure-octopus-pulumi-part-1/index.md) with Octopus Deploy.

 ## Using a GitHub repo